jmcclung3509/jessica-turner-portfolio-blog/content/blog/nuxt-ui.md

 </template>
 ```

-Heroicons is the default icon library and work by following this pattern:
+**Heroicons** is the default icon library and follows this pattern:

 ```console
 i-{collection_name}-{icon_name}.
 ```

-To use an icon library other than Heroicon you need to do a few additional steps:
+**Important:** To use an icon library other than Heroicon, follow these steps (e.g., using Material Design Icons):
-For example to use Material Design Icons.

 1. Install Material Design Icons